SharePoint/sp-dev-docs/docs/features/site-footer.md

 > Site footers are current supported only in modern pages of communication sites.
 This feature is scheduled to start production roll out in January 2019.

 > [!IMPORTANT]
-> Footer will be enabled by default for all new and existing communication sites when the faeture is initially rolled out.
+> Footer will be enabled by default for all new and existing communication sites when the feature is initially rolled out.

 ## Footer with a logo